kfsgiorgos/Auto-Semisupervised-OD-Authentication-Events/sample-auth-dataset.md

 We extract all the events of the above users on the command line by running the following awk command:

 awk -F, '$2==U228@DOM1 {print $1,$2,$3,$4,$5,$6,$7,$8,$9}' auth.txt > give_a_name.txt

+We employ tha above for each selected user